 GMOs - Genetically Modified Organisms

-A Genetically Modified Organism is simply something whose genetic material (DNA) has been changed in a way that does not occur naturally by mating and/or natural recombination..
+A Genetically Modified Organism is simply something whose genetic material (DNA) has been interfered with in a way that does not occur naturally by mating and/or natural breeding.

 Genetic modification is a contentious issue.
-This article looks at its use in plants in particular.
-At how and why large chemical agribusinesses, such as Bayer (Monsanto) and Syngenta, create the crops that feed us or our animals.
+We look at its use in plants in particular.
+At how and why large chemical agribusinesses, such as Bayer (Monsanto) and Syngenta, create the crops that feed us and our animals.

-The issues are complex.
-But as you read, we urge you to follow the links, listen to the interviews and read the research papers.
-GM is unlikely to go away, but – as organic growers and suppliers – the more we understand the subject, the greater strength we have in order to influence safety regulations, to prevent contamination, and to encourage governments to support growers and farmers who use less invasive crop cultivation.
+The issues and the science are complex.
+But as you read, we urge you to follow the links.
+GM is unlikely to go away, but – as organic growers and suppliers – the more we understand the subject, the greater strength we have in order to influence safety regulations.

 Why is genetic engineering important?